In the Penken

 Munich-Mayrhofen

 Munich is 156 km from Mayrhofen.
-The cities are connected by highways No. A8 and A12.
-As in the case of Innsbruck, the Mayrhofen resort can be reached from Munich by public transport, taxi, transfer or rented car.
-There are no direct trains from Munich to Mayrhofen, but every 2 hours there is a train to Jenbach, where you can then transfer to another train or bus directly to Mayrhofen.
-The total travel time is about 2.5 hours, excluding the travel time from Munich airport to the train station.
+The cities are connected by the A8 and A12 motorways.
+As with Innsbruck, you can get to Mayrhofen from Munich by public transport, taxi, transfer or rented car.
+There are no direct trains from Munich to Mayrhofen, but there is a train to Jenbach every 2 hours, from where you can then change to another train or bus directly to Mayrhofen.
+The total travel time is about 2.5 hours, not including the time it takes to get from Munich airport to the train station.

-If you are carrying equipment or a large amount of luggage, a taxi or shuttle service can come to your aid.
-And although their services are more expensive than traveling by public transport, the problem of baggage surcharges, transfers and lost time will disappear by itself.
-You can order a transfer before the arrival time at special services providing transfer services.
-It can be Intui.Travel, Kiwitaxi and others similar.
+If you are carrying equipment or a large amount of luggage, a taxi or transfer can come to your aid.
+And although their services are more expensive than public transport, the problem of paying for luggage, transfers and lost time will disappear by itself.
+You can order a transfer before your arrival time on special services providing transfer services.
+These can be Intui.Travel, Kiwitaxi and others similar.

-If you have an international driver’s license, you can get from Munich to Mayrhofen by car.
-Renting a car in Munich is quite a popular tourist service, rental offices can be found everywhere in the city, as well as at the airport of arrival.
-The cities are connected by several highways – No. А8 and А12; No. A13; No. B181; the approximate travel time will be about 2 hours.
-Routes between cities are mostly high-speed autobahns, which you can travel quickly and comfortably, in addition, trips on the German part of the route will be free, because there are no toll roads in Germany.
+If you have an international driver’s license, you can get from Munich to Mayrhofen by car yourself.
+Car rental in Munich is a fairly popular tourist service, rental offices can be found everywhere in the city, as well as at the arrival airport.
+The cities are connected by several highways – No. A8 and A12; No. A13; No. B181; the approximate travel time will be about 2 hours.
+The roads between the cities are mostly high-speed autobahns, which you can travel on quickly and comfortably, in addition, trips on the German part of the route will be free of charge, because there are no toll roads in Germany.

 Mayrhofen in winter